 Special awards results will be determined based on results from preliminary competition.
 Ties will be resolved based on the preference of the sponsor.
 In the event of a miscalculation of points for awards, the RRP reserves the right to correct the placings and awards, and the decision of the RRP is final, and in its sole and absolute discretion.
-In the pilot year of the Former Broodmare division, 2023, broodmares will not be eligible for special awards.
+Unless noted otherwise, horses participating in the Former Broodmare division will not be eligible for special awards.